DaveHo19/Hangman/README.md

 * The python library required will be:
   * Tkinter
 ## About
-The hangman application is developed using Python programming language.
+The hangman application is developed using Python programming language in Visual Studio Code.
 The GUI of the application is constructed using tkinter.